What are the Signs of Codependency?

 Excessive Self-Sacrifice

-Codependent people tend to put the other person’s needs above their own, sacrificing their emotional needs, time, and energy.
+A codependent person tends to put the other people’s needs above their own, sacrificing their emotional needs, time, and energy.
 This often leads to neglecting personal goals, self-care, and even important relationships.
 Self-sacrifice may feel noble, but in a codependent relationship, it usually leaves one partner feeling hurt and emotionally exhausted.
+These behaviors may also appear in friendships where one person gives and the other takes, creating a codependent friendship without either person fully realizing it.

 Difficulty Identifying Own Feelings